-In Order No. P. U. 1 (1990), the Board of Commissioners of Public Utilities ("the Board") ordered Newfoundland Power Inc. ("the Company") to file annually a progress report of its Demand Side Management (DSM) activities.
+In Order No. P. U. 1 (1990), the Board of Commissioners of Public Utilities (the "Board") ordered Newfoundland Power Inc. (the "Company") to file annually a progress report of its Demand Side Management (DSM) activities.
 In Order No. P.U.
-7 (1996-97) the Board expanded on the reporting requirement, stating: "The Applicant shall continue to file DSM progress reports annually, indicating the validity of individual programs and documenting their impact on conservation, valley filling, peak shifting, peak clipping and strategic load growth; their impact on minimizing customer rates; and their impact on next generation planning."
+7 (1996-97), the Board expanded on the reporting requirement, stating: "The Applicant shall continue to file DSM progress reports annually, indicating the validity of individual programs and documenting their impact on conservation, valley filling, peak shifting, peak clipping and strategic load growth; their impact on minimizing customer rates; and their impact on next generation planning."

-This report provides an overview of the Company's DSM activities during 1999.
+This report provides an overview of the Company's DSM activities during 2000.
 It includes a description of the various activities, together with the results and associated costs.
 Where applicable, the costs and benefits of the programs are analyzed from the perspectives of participants, non-participants and total resources.

 II.
-1999 DSM Activities
+2000 DSM Activities

 The intent of DSM programs is to manage the demand side use of electrical energy in order to minimize electricity rates.
-However, because of the size and isolated nature of the Newfoundland electrical system, and its current dynamics, as reflected in load forecasts, competitive pressures and generation cost projections, larger scale DSM activities are unlikely to have a significant impact, either on load or on generation requirements.
-In this context, Newfoundland Power has refocused its activities during the last two years on programs that improve customer service and enhance the value customers receive from electricity.
+However, because of the size and isolated nature of the Newfoundland electrical system, and its current dynamics as reflected in load forecasts and generation cost projections, larger scale DSM activities are unlikely to have a significant impact, either on load or on generation requirements.
+In this context, Newfoundland Power has focused its activities on programs that improve customer service and enhance the value customers receive from electricity.
 The current focus will be maintained unless circumstances warrant a change in direction.

-The activities for 1999 are described below under the general categories of Customer Energy Services and Programs, Load Shape Programs, and DSM Research Projects.
+The activities for 2000 are described below under the general categories of Customer Energy Services and Programs and Load Shape Programs.